 Instead, they are inspired by the love stories of three great stars who loved Danieli very much, such as Maria Callas, Greta Garbo and Grace Kelly, each in the colors dear to the divas, three other beautiful suites, each enriched with Simmons dream mattresses, upholstery Rubelli, fine linen sheets and all sorts of comforts.

-Breakfast, by the executive chef Alberto Fol‘s brigade, is served on the terrace of the Hotel and it is simply splendid to start the day with the view of the Island of San Giorgio, letting your gaze wander among the seagulls flying in the sky and the gondolas lulling on the St. Mark’s Basin.
+Breakfast is served on the terrace of the Hotel and it is simply splendid to start the day with the view of the Island of San Giorgio, letting your gaze wander among the seagulls flying in the sky and the gondolas lulling on the St. Mark’s Basin.

 All the history of Venice in one night!